 The Phinney Neighborhood Association (PNA) builds, engages and supports our diverse community through programs, services and activities that connect neighbors and foster civic engagement.

-Headquartered in a former elementary school, the PNA has developed an active community center that not only serves as a focus of the Phinney/Greenwood neighborhood, but offers programs and activities that reach far beyond the immediate neighborhood at five different sites in Phinney, Greenwood, and Ballard.
-Serving over 27,000 people each year, PNA currently has 60 full- and part-time staff, more than 1,500 volunteers, and an annual budget of $2.5 million.
+Headquartered in a historic former elementary school, currently has about 60 full- and part-time staff, more than 1,500 volunteers, and an annual budget of $2.5 million.
 Read about our history »

-We are good stewards of our Phinney Center campus, with a focus on accessibility, historic preservation, and environmental stewardship.
+We are good stewards of our Phinney Center and Greenwood Senior Center campuses, with a focus on accessibility, historic preservation, and environmental stewardship.
 All PNA programs are housed on campus or in stable, long-term locations in the greater neighborhood.